neilbenson/foundryvtt-whitehack-3e/README.md

 - [ ] Add AC input on Attack Dialog?
 - [ ] Setting in Config menu - what to include?
 - [ ] Tracking XP
+- [ ] Target by token and use target AC for roll